pulumi/docs/reference/pkg/python/pulumi_openstack/compute/index.md

 <dt id="pulumi_openstack.compute.InterfaceAttach.fixed_ip">
 <code class="descname">fixed_ip</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_openstack.compute.InterfaceAttach.fixed_ip" title="Permalink to this definition">¶</a></dt>
 <dd><p>An IP address to assosciate with the port.
-_NOTE_: This option cannot be used with port_id.
+<em>NOTE</em>: This option cannot be used with port_id.
 You must specifiy a network_id.
 The IP address must lie in a range on the supplied network.</p>
 </dd></dl>

 <dl class="attribute">